Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Applications

 \subsubsection{The role of entanglement}

-We now study how entanglement impacts the value of the squared $\ell_1$-norm of an optimal decomposition vector of $C^{n-1}Z$ gates.
-Because these gates are real-diagonal but also permutation-invariant, we leverage Lemma~\ref{lemma: weak reduction} (see Appendix~\ref{app: Permutation invariance}).
+We now study how entanglement impacts the value of the (squared) $\ell_1$-norm of stabilizer decompositions of $C^{n-1}Z$ gates.
+Because these gates are real and diagonal, Theorem~\ref{theorem: Main result -- diagonals and reals} guarantees that an optimal decomposition can be found in terms of real-diagonal Clifford unitaries.
+Every $C\in \RD{n}$ can be written as

+where $a_j \in \{0,1\}$ determines whether a $Z$ gate is acting on the $j$th qubit and $b_{jk} \in \{0,1\}$ establishes whether a $CZ$ gate is being applied between qubits $j$ and $k$.
+It is therefore easy to see that the number of $CZ$ gates in a given $n$-qubit real-diagonal Clifford unitary is bounded between 0 and $n(n-1)/2\,.$

-To gain a deeper understanding of the entangling structures underpinning the optimal decompositions of $C^{n-1} Z$ gates, we separate the real-diagonal Clifford unitaries into categories defined by the number of $CZ$ gates.
-We denote these categories $\mathfrak{C}_i$, where the subscript $i$ denotes the number of $CZ$ gates of the unitaries in the category.
-In doing this separation, we can investigate how the square of the $\ell_1$-norm of the decomposition changes when we restrict the search space for the linear program to specific collections of these categories.
+To gain a deeper understanding of the entangling structures underpinning the optimal decompositions of $C^{n-1} Z$ gates, we break down the real-diagonal Clifford unitaries into sets defined by the number of $CZ$ gates.
+We denote these sets $\mathfrak{C}_i$, where the subscript $i$ denotes the number of $CZ$ gates of the real-diagonal Clifford unitaries in the set.
+For example, $\prod_{j=1}^n Z_j^{a_j} \in \frak{C}_0$, every $\prod_{j=1}^n Z_j^{a_j} CZ_{kl}$ with $l>k$ is in $\frak{C}_1$, every $\prod_{j=1}^n Z_j^{a_j} CZ_{kl} CZ_{mp}$ with $l>k$, $p>m$, and $(k,l)\neq (m,p)$ is in $\frak{C}_2$, and so on.
+After doing this separation of $\RD{n}$ into subsets $\{\frak{C}_i\}_i$, we can investigate how the square of the $\ell_1$-norm of the best stabilizer decomposition of $C^{n-1}Z$ gates changes when we narrow the search space for the linear program from the whole $\RD{n}$ group to specific collections of $\frak{C}_i$'s.
+In doing this additional (heuristic) reduction of the search space, we are not guaranteed to find the absolute optimal decomposition and are likely to uncover only a suboptimal one.
+Remarkably, our results show that, for $C^{n-1} Z$ gates with $n>3$, the optimal decomposition can be found within a restricted collection of $\frak{C}_i$ sets, highlighting that while some entangling structures are strictly necessary, others are not.